Recover Lost Wages, Property Damages, and Medical Fees.

 Bicycling has been actively promoted as a means of transportation, and as a result, the number of bicycles on our roadways has increased.
 However, the increased number of bicyclists has not been matched by increased bicycling infrastructure and safety procedures.
 In California, existing cycling infrastructure, including bike lanes, is frequently grossly inadequate.

 Most bicycle accidents occur because cars fail to yield the right-of-way to bicyclists.
 Other causes include driver inattention and speeding.
 A road hazard can sometimes cause or contribute to an accident.
-A bicycle may only have a helmet to protect them from injuries in an accident, putting them in danger of significant injuries in a traffic crash.
+A bicycle may only have a helmet to protect it from injuries in an accident, putting it in danger of significant injury in a traffic crash.

 This is referred to as “Comparative Fault.”
-Call our Contra Costa accident lawyers for a free consultation even if you believe the accident was your fault; we can help you understand how the law applies to your specific situation.
+Call our Contra Costa accident lawyers for a free initial consultation.
+We can help you understand how the law applies to your specific situation.

 Wrongful Death

 Wrongful death is defined under California law as any death caused without legal justification.
-A wrongful death has occurred when a careless driver kills someone in a traffic collision.
 While traffic accidents are the most common cause of wrongful death in Contra Costa County, other acts of negligence can also result in wrongful death.
-When a youngster drowns in a neighbor’s unprotected swimming pool or a damaged stair railing contributes to a fatal fall, the victim’s family has the right to file a wrongful death lawsuit.
+When someone drowns in an unsafe neighbor’s pool, or if a loved one is killed in an 18-wheeler accident or in a slip-and-fall accident caused by a defective stair railing, the victim’s family may be eligible for a wrongful death claim.